Skip to main content

 Cohort 2, Spring 2023

-WVU undergraduate students from any field of study and academic year who are eligible for work-study are encouraged to apply.
+The WVU Purpose2Action (P2A) program is a paid community engagement experience that places undergraduates with non-profit and public sector organizations to work on mission-driven projects.
+WVU undergraduate students from any field of study and academic year are encouraged to apply.

 The P2A program stems from the Provost’s Academic Innovation Summit held in the Fall of 2021 as a response to a pressing need within our community, driven by a commitment to enhancing the academic experience, nurturing career skills, promoting mental health, and fostering a sense of belonging.
 At the heart of this endeavor was the desire to transform higher education and create meaningful opportunities for students in our community, particularly students who often face barriers due to financial stability.
 Named Purpose2Action, this program set out to empower students to discover their purpose and contribute to our local communities by placing students in meaningful, paid opportunities with WVU community partners.